robertcs3/personal-portfolio/README.md

 * Full responsive design for all screen sizes
 * Contact form that sends me an e-mail on every sent message
 * Spring-like animations
-* View shopping-cart and check-out history
-* CRUD functionalities with admin privileges

 ## Stack
 * Front-end: React | Javascript